YK7188/YK_Lab/24-App deployment by SCCM/README.md

 # Lab Goal

-Deploy an application from SCCM and install it through Software Center.
+Deploy an application with SCCM and make it available for installation through Software Center.

 # Step 1 — Download Installer

-On the SCCM server, create and share a source folder for the 7-zip msi file.
+On the SCCM server, create a source folder and place the 7-Zip MSI installer inside it.

+Share the folder so SCCM can access the installation source.

 # Step 2 — Create Application